uen/react-templator/README.md

 }
 ```

-- Create a form schema for your form, which defines the inputs in your form.
+- Create a new form schema for your form, which defines all the inputs and their properties of your form.
 Here, we'll define two text inputs and a submit button.

 ```javascript
 const schema = [